 When we look at the pricing of these other models, the NMAX comes in at £3,550, and the PCX at £3,549 so only around £150 separates these models from the SR GT, when looking at the real big boys, the Honda Forza 125 starts at £5,099 (£1399 more than the SR GT 125) and the Yamaha Xmax 125 £5,150 (£1450 more than the SR GT).
-When you compare it against its Japanese counterparts like this, it does seem like Aprilia have priced this well.
-It even took a dominant position in our Top 10 125cc Scooters of 2022.
+When you compare it against its Japanese counterparts like this, it does seem like Aprilia have priced this well - It even took a dominant position in our Top 10 125cc Scooters article!

 It is no surprise that the SR GT is a terrifically fun scooter to ride, the set up with the great performing i-get motor, favourable dimensions, decent suspension, and brakes, meaning that most scooter riders will absolutely love how the SR GT rides and performs.

 It really is close to motorcycle-like rideability.
 It might not be an old-school 2-stroker with high performance like back in the day, but the SR GT brings the fun to a 125cc scooter.